 Further, in general, the University shall conduct such an inquiry regardless of whether there is a concurrent criminal investigation being conducted by the local authorities.

 By way of example, the University will investigate allegations of sexual harassment and/or sexual assault, and shall take appropriate action, even if a complainant does not wish to pursue the disciplinary process; or reports a complaint without disclosing his/her name or identifying the respondent.
 However, a complainant should be aware that any response by the University may be hindered by the complainant’s wish for anonymity and/or inaction.

-An employee, faculty member, student or other participant in the University’s programs or activities who wishes to file a formal complaint should contact the Title IX Coordinator or a Title IX Deputy Coordinator.
+An employee, faculty member, student or another participant in the University’s programs or activities who wishes to file a formal complaint should contact the Title IX Coordinator or a Title IX Deputy Coordinator.

 The Title IX Coordinator or a deputy coordinator will then promptly assist the complainant in developing the written complaint.
 The University strongly urges individuals to put their complaint in writing; however, the University will investigate a complaint even in the absence of a written complaint, signed by the complainant.

 Note: A complainant has the option to file a formal criminal complaint with the appropriate law enforcement agency, to pursue the University’s internal complaint process or to pursue both processes simultaneously.
 Upon receipt of a complaint of sexual assault, violence or other sexual misconduct, the complainant will be provided with written notice describing these options and the potential consequences of pursuing both options (i.e., possible deferral of Immaculata’s investigative and disciplinary process).
 If the complainant wishes, the University will provide assistance to the complainant in going to the law enforcement authorities.